shoe5454/cost-service/README.md

 * AWS account
   * Full access privileges with a valid access key ID and secret access key.
-  * Recommend using a new organization sub-account to make sure any resources created by this project can be guaranteed to be removed by deleting the account.
+  * Recommend using a new organization sub-account to make sure any resources created by this project can be guaranteed to be removed by deleting the account (i.e. stack deletion has not been tested).
 * Docker
   * Required by AWS SAM for local application testing.
   * Required by Visual Studio Code for running a remote development container.
 * Visual Studio Code
   * This guide assumes you will be using Visual Studio Code.
-If using a different IDE, you'll need to install AWS SAM, AWS CLI, Python, Node in order to work with the project.
+If using a different IDE, you'll need to install AWS SAM, AWS CLI, Python, and Node in order to work with the project.
 * Visual Studio Code Remote - Containers extension
   * This is the extension with id `ms-vscode-remote.remote-containers` .
 * Project source code